 - Critique on policy grounds

-- Critique on legal grounds and/or suggestion of non-compliance
+- Critique on only legal grounds and/or suggest non-compliance

-- Critique on policy and legal grounds and/or suggestion of non-compliance
+- Critique on both policy and legal grounds and/or suggest non-compliance

 This project is inspired by a similar mapping exercise that I undertook alongside Alonso Gurmendi Dunkelberg, Priya Pillai, and Elvina Pothelet, on U.S. strikes in Syria in 2018.
 As we highlighted then, States vary greatly in the language they deploy to respond to such events, and many statements include a fair amount of nuance that may require some parsing in order to classify into neat groups like the above.
 Complicating matters further, there are often statements from multiple actors within the state that may add color to the formal positions coming out of foreign ministries, or which may alternatively reflect non-cleared views.
 There will be some statements on which reasonable minds may differ regarding how to classify.
 For example, Germany’s spokesperson issued a formal statement foregoing a decision on compliance until a “foreseeable” visit would bring the matter to a head, but then added color to that formal statement of non-commitment by saying, “I find it hard to imagine that we would make arrests on this basis.”
 We thus moved Germany to category E due to the suggestion of non-compliance.
 Similarly complex: Italy’s foreign minister issued a carefully worded non-committal and pledge to “evaluate” with allies the decision and how to respond, but the defense minister stated that Italy would “have to” carry out the arrests.
 In cases of conflicting statements within the state, we have classified the state according to the formal statement issued by the foreign ministry, but have included additional statements that provide readers with a more nuanced account.